Li-Liquid™ 1018mg/5ml Oral Syrup

 Talk to your doctor or pharmacist before taking this medicine if:

 - you have gastroenteritis.
 This is when you have a problem with your stomach or gut.
-Signs include diarrhoea, stomach pain, being sick, headache, fever and you have any urinary problems such as infections
+Signs include diarrhoea, stomach pain, being sick, headache, fever and chills

 - you are elderly